loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 ---
 layout: post
 title: Dygraphs visualization of temperature trend
-subtitle: Shiny app tutorial for spotting temperature trend of major Indian cities
+subtitle: Shiny app tutorial for temperature trend of major Indian cities
 fb-img: https://github.com/loiyumba/loiyumba.github.io/blob/master/img/temperature/home_page2.png
 ---

-Here's the look of shinyapp to visualize the temperature trend of major cities of India for the last 200 years.
+Here's the look of shiny app to visualize the temperature trend of major cities of India for the last 200 years.
 And I am going to write how I made this.
 This is the landing page -

 [![homepage]({{ site.url }}/img/temperature/home_page2.png)]({{ site.url }}/img/temperature/home_page2.png)